-If you know the area that you would like to work in aged 14, then a University Technical College (UTC) offers you the chance to experience and learn skills that are precisely for that job.
-UTCs sit somewhere between a school and the apprenticeship training program.
+If you already know the area that you would like to work in aged 14, then a University Technical College (UTC) offers you the chance to experience and learn skills that are precisely for that job.
+UTCs sit somewhere between a school and the apprenticeship training programme.

 A new addition to the education system in the UK they were set up in 2010, by the Baker Dearing Trust, a private foundation.
 UTCs are FREE, regionally-based and with enrolment catchment areas that are generally wider than normal.

 The intent of UTCs is to educate and equip children with skills that prepare them for a career.
 Learning can be applied directly to the workplace.
 The UTC curriculum is unique in that it is made up of the usual core academic curriculum plus technical study and practical learning.
 Each UTC devises its partnership with their governing university and local industries, and they will concentrate on teaching skills that are needed by local industries and in short supply.
 Sometimes these skills are also linked to the UTC's governing bodies specialisms.
 Students are therefore trained to be employable by businesses within their home area.
 UTCs are governed by over 50 local universities, hence the name University Technical College.

 Currently, there are over 35 UTCs open in England.
 With around 600 students aged between 14 and 19 years, they are smaller than other secondary schools.
 Being brand new their buildings will look attractive to students as they can offer contemporary design and state of the art technology and machinery.